-The class will focus on listening, imagination, objectives and being present by working on short monologues over the first three weeks with the second three weeks building off this work and adding a focus on relationships, character and given circumstance, through scene work.
+The class will focus on listening, imagination, objectives and being present by working on exercises, short monologues and open scenes with a focus on relationships, character and given circumstances.

-Both the monologues and scenes should be 1 to 1 & 1/2 minutes long (scenes up to 3 & 1/2 to 4 minutes long since you will be working in pairs).
-We will work in detail, stopping & starting to develop awareness of connection, urgency and specificity of thought.
+I have CHOSEN six monologues (6 for men & 6 for women) from which to chose, each 1 to 1 & 1/2 minutes long.
+We will work in detail, stopping & starting to develop awareness of personal connection, urgency and specificity of thought.

 Please come dressed in comfortable clothes ready to move.

 These techniques will help you prepare for roles and auditions, and find your authenticity as an actor.

 Class size is limited to 14 to ensure personalized attention and plenty of time with each actor.